 You may be paying too much in California child support or California spousal support if you did not get a seek-work order from the court.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing support and support modification.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 916-443-1267.

 Imputing Income is done when a spouse who is receiving supports payments refuses to seek employment or is underemployed.
 If a court determines that a parent is unemployed, underemployed or earning less than what they were previously earning to avoid child support payments, the court can impute a certain amount of additional income to that parent.